 Another pain point with the ultrawide shots taken by the Galaxy S22 is edge distortion, something that the OnePlus 10 Pro keeps to a minimum.
 However, there are few noteworthy areas where the OnePlus 10 Pro loses the ultrawide battle against the

 Ultrawide daylight image taken with the OnePlus 10 Pro.The denoising is quite aggressive and elements like tree foliage look choppy when the OnePlus 10 Pro’s 50-megapixel mode is enabled in challenging scenarios like indoors.
 When zooming in to the ultrawide shots, it becomes apparent that the Galaxy S22 does a better job at retaining surface details than the OnePlus 10 Pro in such situations.

 Winner: OnePlus 10 Pro

 The Samsung Galaxy S22 does a noticeably better job at illuminating objects in photos when night mode is enabled.
-The photos captured by the OnePlus 10 Pro lack sharpness and turn out noticeably grainier and noisier compared to those produced by the Galaxy S22.
+The photos captured by the OnePlus 10 Pro lack sharpness and turn out noticeably grainier and noisier compared to those produced by the

 I also noticed that the OnePlus 10 Pro routinely defaults to higher ISO and higher exposure time compared to low-light shots clicked by the S22’s main camera, and the difference is stark.